 -After May 15th: All payments are non-refundable unless your application is rejected by the program director.

 You should begin making travel arrangements as soon as your place in the group is reserved, and you should complete them upon being notified of your selection.
 We strongly recommend that participants purchase travel insurance to cover all needs including medical, accident, baggage loss, delays and personal liability.
 ArchaeoSpain is not a travel provider nor is a registered travel agent.
-Your travel arrangements to and from Spain are subject to the terms and conditions of your travel agency.
+Your travel arrangements to and from Greece are subject to the terms and conditions of your travel agency.
 In the rare event that the program is cancelled, ArchaeoSpain will refund program fees, but is not responsible for non-refundable airline or other tickets or payments or any similar penalties that may be incurred.
 It is your responsibility to protect yourself against airline and travel agency cancellation fees.

 All ArchaeoSpain participants are covered with an insurance packet that provides medical and surgical treatment and prescription drugs in case of accident or sudden illness.
 This insurance also provides some compensation for baggage loss or theft.
 With your program packet we will send you more details regarding this coverage, but you may contact our staff for more information.